ndh2np/SSD2024Dec_Learners_materials/practical2/readme.md

-## Practical 4: Enhanced Books API with MSSQL Integration
+## Practical 2: Books API with MSSQL Database Integration

 **Objective:**

-This practical session builds upon the Books API developed in Practical 3.
+This practical session builds upon the Books API.
 Our goal is to enhance it by connecting to a Microsoft SQL Server Express database via the `mssql` Node.js package.
 This will enable our API to perform CRUD (Create, Read, Update, Delete) operations on book data using a persistent data store.

 **Tasks:**